merely-useful/py-rse/index.md

 `touch my_file.txt` will create the file.
 When you inspect the file with `ls -l`, note that the size of `my_file.txt` is 0 bytes.
 In other words, it contains no data.
-If you open `my_file.txt` using your text editor it is blank.
+If you open `my_file.txt` using your text editor, it is blank.

 Some programs do not generate output files themselves, but instead require that empty files have already been generated.